-If you use a Kodi Media Center based on a Linux distribution other than OpenELEC/LibreELEC, OSMC etc. you need to install OpenVPN first and make sure the command 'killall' is available.
-Usually you do this by the following commands:
+If you use a Kodi Media Center based on a Linux distribution other than OpenELEC/LibreELEC, OSMC, etc. (such as Ubuntu) you need to install OpenVPN first and make sure the command 'killall' is available.
+Usually, you do this by the following commands:

 You might have a different Linux installation running, with different steps to take, but they should at least be similar.
 Below you will find an example of how to install OpenVPN for Linux Mint, others can be seen here in the 'CyberGhost for Linux' section.

 1. Visit your CyberGhost VPN online account and login with your CyberGhost Username and Password.

 2. Click on section 'VPN' from the left-side menu, scroll down the page and click 'Configure Device'.

 3. Each server has a configuration file that you will need to create in order to connect to the VPN server.
 You can download all the configuration files after creating them.

 Choose OpenVPN and your preferred Country and Server Group, as described below.

 Also, type in a Device name to assign to your device, then configure the parameters for the new device.

 - Country: Since native protocol connections may only be used with exactly one server you now have to choose the country you want to surf from; the server to be used in this country will be chosen by CyberGhost automatically.

 - Server group: Choose the server group and the OpenVPN protocol (UDP or TCP) you want to use: